Æsa Sigurjónsdóttir

 Æsa Sigurjónsdóttir (born 23 September 1959 in Reykjavík) is an Icelander art curator.
 She specializes in contemporary art, photography, history of photography and fashion.
-She is associate professor of art history and art theory at the University of Iceland.
+She is full professor of art history and art theory at the University of Iceland.

 Career and works

 Æsa Sigurjónsdóttir began her career as an independent researcher and free-lance curator.
 She became an assistant professor in Art history at the University of Iceland in 2008.

 She has written extensively on modern and contemporary art, photography, history of photography, and fashion, and has been the curator for several exhibitions related to Icelandic art in various European countries.

 She has been chairman of board of the University of Iceland Art Museum since 2015.

 She received the Fjöruverðlaunin price in 2009 in the category "Best non-fiction".